alexperez-cst/algo.js/README.md

 ### Tree Search
 #### b => branches of every node
 #### d => depth of the tree
-#### ⚠ This algorithms assumes that the data property of a node must be called 'data', the left node 'left' and the right node 'right' ⚠
+#### ⚠ This algorithms assumes that the data property of a node must be called 'data', the left node 'left' and the right node 'right'.
+Also, it returns an array of the data on the order that the function goes on the tree ⚠
 * dfsPreorder(rootNode) O(b^d)
 * dfsInorder(rootNode) O(b^d)
 * dfsPostorder(rootNode) O(b^d)